amqp-node/amqplib/doc/channel_api.md

 predecessors fail.

-The exception thrown on operations subsequent to a failure *or* closure also contains the stack at the point that the channel was closed, in the field `stackAtStateChange`.
+The exception thrown on operations subsequent to a failure *or* channel close also contains the stack at the point that the channel was closed, in the field `stackAtStateChange`.
 This may be useful to determine what has caused an unexpected closure.

 ```js